 Global Roots Garden

-According to coordinator Liz Curran, the idea behind Global Roots is multifold: “There are seniors from around the world here with a wealth of knowledge about growing food.
-Language barriers sometimes prevent that knowledge from getting out.
-So we wanted to draw it out in a very public space.”
 The gardens are designed to show visitors the remarkable variety of crops that, given the right know-how and experience, can thrive in our climate, particularly crops that would appeal to Toronto’s ethnically diverse population.
-“These are plants people have fond memories of but may not know they can grow here,” Curran says.
-The relatively tiny plots—they are each about 20 x 13 feet—also demonstrate how much food you can produce in a small space.
+The relatively tiny plots—each about 20 x 13 feet—also demonstrate how much food you can produce in a small space.

 To listen to the stories of some of our Global Roots gardeners, visit Sara Udow's Global Roots oral history project website, or watch the video below: